Robert Bulwer-Lytton, 1st Earl of Lytton: Domestic politics

 In 1880, Lytton resigned his Viceroyalty at the same time that Benjamin Disraeli resigned the premiership.
 Lytton was created Earl of Lytton, in the County of Derby, and Viscount Knebworth, of Knebworth in the County of Hertford.
 On 10 January 1881, Lytton made his maiden speech in the House of Lords, in which he censured in Gladstone's devolutionist Afghan policy.
 In the summer session of 1881, Lytton joined others in opposing Gladstone's second Irish Land Bill.
 As soon as the summer session was over, he undertook "a solitary ramble about the country".
 He visited Oxford for the first time, went for a trip on the Thames, and then revisited the hydropathic establishment at Malvern, where he had been with his father as a boy".
 He saw this as an antidote to the otherwise indulgent lifestyle that came with his career, and used his sojourn there to undertake a critique of a new volume of poetry by his friend Wilfrid Blunt.

 Ambassador to Paris: 1887–1891

 Lytton was Ambassador to France from 1887 to 1891.
 During the second half of the 1880s, before his appointment as Ambassador in 1887, Lytton served as Secretary to the Ambassador to Paris, Lord Lyons.
 He succeeded Lyons, as Ambassador, subsequent to the resignation of Lyons in 1887.
 Lytton had previously expressed an interest in the post and enjoyed himself "once more back in his old profession".

 Lord Lytton died in Paris on 24 November 1891, where he was given the rare honour of a state funeral.
 His body was then brought back for interment in the private family mausoleum in Knebworth Park.

-There is also a memorial to him in St Paul's Cathedral, London.
+A memorial with an inscribed bronze medallion in St Paul's Cathedral was dedicated in February 1903, in the presence of his family.